chembl/GLaDOS/src/glados/es_properties_configuration/docs/README.md

 - If it is aggregatable.
 - The full label.
 - A short version of the label.

-- The parsing function, if there is one, to parse the value in a downloaded file.
+## Getting the parsing function of one property

+Given an **index name** and a **property id**, it returns the function used to parse the value of an instance for the download file.